ethereum/EIPs/EIPS/eip-XXXX.md

 | Prysm         | Go           | Prysmatic Labs      |

 Such clients offer differing languages that connect with the transactions offered on Ethereum, thus concluding if said clients can offer a base layer capable of inferring transactions from Ethereum's base layer, can tokens created in said languages also offer the same results?

+## Motivation
+Today, millions of websites are created every week in many languages.
+What if the Ethereum ecosystem could also do the same, but with currencies and tokens?

 ## Specification
 >The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).